tbishaw-stat6250/course-questions-wiki/week-05/README.md

 [basic_recipe_for_creating_analytic_datasets Week 5 Recipe]
-* Question (ljiang11-stat6250): Does the values in retain statement need to be exact the same as the values in keep statements?
 - *Question* (jcanfield3-stat6250): Does the order matter for the keep, retain, and set functions?
 - *Question* (akrishnamurthy-stat6250): Why does SAS read a DATA step twice for compilation and execution?
 - Question (who7-stat6250): If the number of columns that needed to be removed is larger than the number of columns needed to keep, is it still best practice to use the KEEP statement instead of DROP statement?